 I have been featured as a guest expert in an online debate about inflation targeting on The Economist's website.
 The topic: "This house believes that a 2% inflation target is too low."
 The debate is between Brad DeLong and Bennett McCallum, with Ryan Avent as the moderator.

 I’m an economist specializing in macroeconomics, with particular interests in labor and finance.
 Since finishing my doctorate at Harvard University in 1994, I have been involved in a number of projects related to economics, including writing econometric software, developing quantitative methods to forecast US Treasury yields, and co-authoring The Indebted Society with James Medoff.
 My occasional writing has appeared in various publications such as Barron’s and Grant’s Interest Rate Observer.
-Currently I am Chief Economist at Atlantic Asset Management.
-Opinions expressed here (as well as any errors or omissions) are entirely my own and do not necessarily reflect those of Atlantic Asset Management or its officers.

 I intend to delete any comments that I consider offensive or inappropriate, but I may not have a chance to delete them immediately.
 At present, I do not intend to delete comments just because I think they are lousy comments.
 I'll let readers decide that for themselves.
 I reserve the right to start deleting comments more aggressively in the future if the comments section starts to seem like a useless, bloated mess, but we'll cross that bridge when and if we come to it.
 Statements by commenters are their own opinions, which I do not necessarily condone, nor do I make any representation regarding the veracity of anything contained in such statements.